 Have you ever clicked a link to visit a website on your smartphone, but on the site loading, you find that it displays a desktop format on it?
 That is not a mobile-friendly website.
-This is 2017 when the majority of web traffic is via mobile.
+These days, the majority of web traffic is via mobile devices.
 This is a quick guide to help you ensure that your website does not fail the mobile test.

 What is A Mobile-friendly Website?